Raptors65/genai-genesis-2025/README.md

 1. **Select Practice Mode**: Choose to practice with left hand, right hand, or both hands
 2. **Play the Notes**: Follow the highlighted notes and fingerings on the sheet music
-3. **Get Feedback**: Receive emotional feedback on your performance accuracy
+3. **Get Feedback**: Receive AI-backed feedback on your performance accuracy
 4. **Generate New Music**: Click "Generate New Music" to practice different pieces
 5. **Use Demo**: Click the "Demo" button to hear how the piece should sound
 6. **Adjust Tempo**: Use the metronome controls to set your preferred practice speed